-- Science and capability prioritisation for medium to long term investment; and
+- science and capability prioritisation for medium to long term investment;

-- Investment cases for Business Units and Enterprise Functions including the objectives (deliverables), level and balance of investment with one to four year projection (not at transaction level), within context of the overall CSIRO investment profile, including:
+- investment cases for Business Units including the objectives (deliverables), level and balance of investment with one to four year projection (not at transaction level), within context of the overall CSIRO investment profile, including:

-- Conditions and arrangements that must be in place to support the investment and strategies to mitigate investment risks; and
+- conditions and arrangements that must be in place to support the investment and strategies to mitigate investment risks;

 - Review and endorse Business Unit plans to ensure:

-- Coordination across CSIRO (ie. a program perspective to capability development).
+- coordination across CSIRO (i.e. a portfolio perspective to impact and capability priorities);

 - Provide advice, as requested, on policy matters related to CSIRO’s science, strategy, investment and impact, including:

-- The policy and investment implications of CSIRO’s potential involvement in major projects and government programs (e.g. CRC program, NCRIS, EIF program) including recommendations regarding conditions for involvement in such programs; and
+- the policy and investment implications of CSIRO’s potential involvement in major projects and government programs including recommendations regarding conditions for involvement in such programs;

-- Monitor and evaluate performance against strategic and operational plans and related investments, at Line of Business-level, to inform future planning and investment decisions; and make recommendations to the Executive responsible or ET, as appropriate.
+- Monitor and evaluate performance against strategic and operational plans and related investments, at Line of Business level, to inform future planning and investment decisions; and make recommendations to the Executive responsible and/or ET, as appropriate.

 - Maintain a portfolio view of the relevance and performance of Business Units, and make recommendations to the ET regarding the direction and operations of these.

-- Monitor and evaluate the standing of CSIRO’s science and contribution to Australia’s national scientific capability; and monitor investments in scientific preparedness including the scientific breadth and depth required to deliver against Flagship impact goals.
+- Monitor and evaluate the standing of CSIRO’s science and contribution to Australia’s national scientific capability; and monitor investments in scientific preparedness including the scientific breadth and depth required to deliver against Business Unit impact goals.